Karen Bowerman: Education

 Bowerman was an Academic Scholar at St Hugh's College, Oxford.
 She has an MA degree in Theology.
 She was subsequently offered a place at Wolfson College, Oxford, to study for a DPhil degree in Theology, but had to defer for a year to try to secure funding; she has never returned to complete the course.
 During this time she began working for a local paper.

 Career

 After a brief spell in regional newspapers and TV, Bowerman became a BBC News Trainee, passed various law exams for journalists, and went on to report and present for BBC South West, Sky News and CNN International.

 BBC News

 In 2002 Bowerman was employed as a consumer correspondent for the BBC News at One, BBC News at Six and the BBC News at Ten, where she specialised in undercover filming and special investigations.
-In 2006, she became a presenter on business and consumer affairs for the BBC News Channel while also reporting for BBC Radio 4 and newsreading for Radio 5 Live.
+In 2006, she became a presenter on business and consumer affairs for the BBC News Channel while also reporting for BBC Radio 4 and newsreading for BBC Radio 5 Live.
 Bowerman was the interviewer during the interview of Guy Goma, a widely published blooper of the BBC.